 Years later, after becoming a part-owner of the Brooklyn Dodgers, Branch took an important step in ending the color barrier when he signed Jackie Robinson, a Black baseball player, to a minor league contract in 1945.
 Knowing the treatment Jackie was going to receive from fans and other players, he asked Jackie to be the kind of man that “had guts enough not to fight back.”
 Jackie dealt with “racial slurs, objects thrown at him from the crowd and even death threats,” but he didn’t fight back.

 Jackie made his MLB debut on April 15, 1947, and would go on to receive the National League Rookie of the Year and Most Valuable Player Awards during his career.

-Note: If you enjoyed this snapshot biography of Branch Rickey, please consider supporting Historical Snapshots with a donation.
-To donate, please visit our Patreon page at https://www.patreon.com/historicalsnapshots.
+If you enjoyed this snapshot biography of Branch Rickey, please consider supporting Historical Snapshots with a donation.
+Visit our Patreon page to donate.
 Your support is much appreciated.

 - “Branch Rickey.”
 National Baseball Hall of Fame, https://baseballhall.org/hall-of-famers/rickey-branch

 - Bentley Image Bank 1912 University of Michigan Baseball Team – Wikimedia Commons, Wikimedia Foundation, https://commons.wikimedia.org/wiki/File:Branch_Rickey_1912.jpg